 Kingston Health Sciences Centre has an economic interest in the University Hospitals Kingston Foundation (UHKF).
 The primary purpose of UHKF is to act as a single fundraiser for Kingston Health Sciences Centre and Providence Care Centre (together, the "Kingston Hospitals") in order to maximize fundraising revenues and program efficiency to raise funds by way of public appeal for the benefit of the Kingston Hospitals.
-As outlined in the Operating Agreement between the Kingston Hospitals and UHKF, the Board of Directors of UHKF will determine the amount of unrestricted funds that are available for distribution to the Kingston Hospitals, and will determine in collaboration with the Chief Executive Officers of the Kingston Hospitals or their designates how these funds will be distributed among the Kingston Hospitals.
+As outlined in the Operating Agreement between the Kingston Hospitals and UHKF, the Board of Directors of UHKF will determine the amount of unrestricted funds that are available for distribution to the Kingston Hospitals or their designates how these funds will be distributed among the Kingston Hospitals.

-During the year, University Hospitals Kingston Foundation provided Kingston Health Sciences Centre \$6,558 (2023: \$6,171) to fund capital redevelopment, equipment purchases, research and special program costs.
-Total receivable at March 31 was \$2,916 (2023: \$197)
+During the year, University Hospitals Kingston Foundation provided Kingston Health Sciences Centre \$10,262 (2024: \$6,558) to fund capital redevelopment, equipment purchases, research and special program costs.
+Total receivable at March 31 was \$5,181 (2024: \$2,916)